Vyral/base-template/_posts/2021-01-04-we-had-an-impactful-2020-thanks-to-you.md

 tags:
 excerpt: Here’s why we’re immensely grateful for your support this past year.
 enclosure: 'https://vyralmarketing.s3.amazonaws.com/Alex+Yu/2021/Alex+Yu+EndOfTheYear.mp4'
-pullquote: 'Our commitment is not only to provide a service, but an experience.'
+pullquote: Our commitment is not only to provide a service but an experience.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false